-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

 But one thing to keep in mind with these three cards is that only purchases made at US supermarkets qualify.
 This means shopping at specialty stores, superstores and warehouse clubs won’t earn bonus points.
 So if most of your purchases are made at superstores or warehouse clubs, you might want to focus on their store-specific credit cards such as the Costco Anywhere Visa for Costco, the Amazon Prime Rewards Visa Signature for Whole Foods and Amazon Fresh or the Target REDCard at Target.

-And when it comes to new card holders, the card that gives you the absolute best value on groceries is the American Express Platinum, with its 10x bonus rewards at U.S. supermarkets for the first six months you have the card.
+And when it comes to new card holders, the card that gives you the absolute best value on groceries is the American Express Platinum, with its 10x bonus rewards at US supermarkets for the first six months after you open the account.
 With such a high return, this card is hard to beat at the supermarket right now.

+Click here for rates and fees of the Blue Cash Preferred card.

+Click here for rates and fees of the Blue Cash Everyday card.

 Looking for the best overall credit card?
 Find out which cards CNN Underscored chose as its best credit cards of 2021.